microbiomedata/nmdc-mass-spec-automation/nmdc_dp_utils/README.md

 - Uploading/downloading files to/from MinIO
 - Generating NMDC metadata packages
 - Validating and submitting metadata to NMDC dev and production environments

+## Available Workflow Types

+See the [Workflow Manager](workflow_manager.py)'s `show_available_workflow_types()` method for the current list of supported workflow types.

+As of now, the supported workflow types are:
+- LCMS Metabolomics
+- LCMS Lipidomics

 ## Setup
 You need Python 3.8+ and Docker installed prior to using this system.